Jehane Noujaim: 2000-2005

 While studying at Harvard University, Noujaim worked alongside her fellow peers towards developing Blue Hill Avenue, about the operations of gangs in Roxbury, Boston.
 Also during the duration of her degree, Noujaim notably worked under mentor Robb Moss.

 In 2002, before her graduation, Noujaim was awarded the Gardiner fellowship under which she directed Mokattam, an Arabic film about a garbage-collecting village near Cairo in Egypt.

 Noujaim joined the MTV news and documentary division as a segment producer for the documentary series UNfiltered.

 In 2001, she left to produce and direct Startup.com under the guidance of documentary filmmaker D.A.
 Pennebaker in association with Pennebaker Hegedus Films.
-The feature length documentary won the DGA and IDA Awards for best documentary.
-From collaboration with D.A.
-Pennebaker and Hegedus throughout her career, Noujaim’s filmmaking techniques take insight from cinéma verité.
+The feature-length documentary won the DGA and IDA Awards for best documentary.
+From collaboration with Pennebaker and Hegedus throughout her career, Noujaim's filmmaking techniques take insight from cinéma verité.
 Noujaim was awarded the Jacqueline Donnet Emerging Documentary Filmmaker Award in 2004.

 She has since worked in both the Middle East and the United States as a cinematographer on various documentaries including Born Rich, Only the Strong Survive, and Down from the Mountain.

 In 2004, she directed the feature-length film Control Room, a documentary about US Central Command and its relations with Al Jazeera and other news organizations that covered the 2003 invasion of Iraq.
 The film showed the unfolding of war through the descriptions and contributions of entities in media outlets.
 It also displayed information on the impact of skewed information during the Iraq war from different media source's operations and public motives.
 Noujaim achieves this through live footage from her time in Qatar of the war as well as interviews from news room correspondents.

 Through this project, Noujaim wanted to portray images of war and question how viewers perceive them.
-The mentioned creative approach led her to focus her filmmaking on viewer’s bias grounded in individual characteristics such as cultural background.
-In a review for Control Room Bill Stamets felt that throughout this creative path, Noujaim who filmed the majority of Control Room herself, never poses her own opinion on the topic in the film’s story or give insight on her personal perception of war.
+The mentioned creative approach led her to focus her filmmaking on viewer's bias grounded in individual characteristics such as cultural background.
+In a review for Control Room Bill Stamets felt that throughout this creative path, Noujaim who filmed the majority of Control Room herself, never poses her own opinion on the topic in the film's story or give insight on her personal perception of war.
 The neutral stream for the film gives little guidance to viewers, prioritizing their interpretation, an artistic choice on behalf of Noujaim.
 Box office records were broken by Control Room while being screened at Film Forum in New York.